 The mountain is accessible all year round, however, climbing during the wet season (November – April) is more challenging.
 The dry season (May to October) is the best time to visit.
 You need to book in advance to visit.

 NOTE: The Inca trail is closed in February for maintenance, but you can still reach Machu Picchu via other routes.

 How long does it take to hike Machu Picchu?

 It takes about two hours to climb the Machu Picchu Mountain.

-There are 6 mobile network operators and also quite a number of internet service providers in Peru.
+There are over 0 mobile network operators and about 0 internet service providers in Peru.
 You can checkout the

 and also details about each of them.